mpdf/mpdf.github.io/what-else-can-i-do/index.md

 $mpdf->InsertIndex(true, false, "es_ES.utf8", "Spanish_Spain");
 {% endhighlight %}

-Values should be selected from the available file names in folder /collations/.
+Values should be selected from the available file names in directory /collations/.

 Note: This will not affect the overall order of entries, which is determined by the value of "collation".